h5law/h5law.github.io/content/posts/a-year-in-pokt.md

-If you are familiar with RPC providers in general you would know providers such as Lava, Ankr and Alchemy utilise `Compute Units` 💾 these allow for each RPC call to be paid for proportioal to the cost required to execute it.
+If you are familiar with RPC providers in general you would know providers such as Lava, Ankr and Alchemy utilise `Compute Units` 💾 these allow for each RPC call to be paid for proportional to the cost required to execute it.
 This is beneficial as it rewards suppliers for providing more demanding services and thus gives more access to those services.

-I am leading the work on integrating `Compute Units` into Shannon, this is one of the main reasons I made the [SMST][mstdocs] as we can attach a `weight` or `sum` to each relay/response a supplier inserts into their tree and get and easy accounting for how much work they did.
+I am leading the work on integrating `Compute Units` into Shannon, this is one of the main reasons I made the [SMST][mstdocs] as we can attach a `weight` or `sum` to each relay/response a supplier inserts into their tree and easily get an accounting for how much work they did.

 It is super exciting to be working on getting this feature into the protocol, with out-of-the-box ideas instead of the typical verbose approach one would immediately think of.
-Again big shout out to Olshansky and Ramiro from [PoktScan](https://poktscan.com) for helping me flesh out these ideas before we begin the implementation.
+Again big shout out to Olshansky and [Ramiro] from [PoktScan](https://poktscan.com) for helping me flesh out these ideas before we begin the implementation.